alexrmn/spring-recipes-app/README.md

 Used JUnit5 and Mockito to implement unit tests

-Used project lombok to generate getters, setters and to log eliminating some boilerplate code
+Used project lombok to generate getters, setters and the eqauals and hascode methods, eliminating some boilerplate code